EOLed/didgomezscore/README.md

 ##Roadmap

-The [2.0.0 milestone](https://github.com/achan/didgomezscore/issues/milestones) is to simply
+The 2.0.0 [milestone](https://github.com/achan/didgomezscore/issues/milestones) was to simply
 port the existing PHP webapp into a node.js webapp.
-Any plans for new functionality will be placed in the 2.1.0 milestone.
+Any plans for new functionality was placed in the 2.1.0 milestone.